 Buy every now and then some deplorable act makes the news — such as the shooting of Cecil the lion — and the public gets a glimpse at the largely hidden world of hunting.

-In New Hampshire, it is legal to hunt bears using bait, a practice prohibited in Maine, Vermont, and most other states.
+In New Hampshire, it is legal to hunt bears using bait, a practice prohibited in all but a handful of states.

 Bear baiting is the use of food or other enticement to lure bears to a site where hunters wait to kill them.
 Junk food is a popular bait, but commercial “bear attractants” also exist.
 One New Hampshire hunting store reached out to customers to promote its large inventory of bear bait, which included tubs of cake frosting and 55-gallon drums of caramel sauce.